 I experimented with Jana’s portrait.
 I wanted to try different colors (hence the greens and reds) and I also picked a picture of hers where her head is slightly up – for a challenge, you see.
 Sometimes I surprise myself.
 It looked nothing like her at the start, but somehow I think it looks like her a bit.
 It’s tough, the picture I used for reference it’s not her best.
 I also notice now that one of her eyes is not as open as the other one, but then I looked back at the original and that’s the case in the photograph as well.
 Had I noticed that at the start, I would have probably opened both eyes the same.
 I did that change in Annette’s portrait yesterday.
 Her eyes were half closed.

 Jana’s one of my best friends.
 We were both on the same softball team a few years ago, but we got quite close when we both had our sons 7 weeks apart.
 In fact I’m hanging out with her tomorrow.
-She’s the nicest person I know who gives the biggest hugs.
+She gives the biggest hugs.
 I love her lots and I know this portrait is not flattering, but that’s not cause I making fun, it’s because I lack the skill to do it better.
 I mean no offense.
 I’m just practicing.

 Today was a tough day.
 My son’s teething and we woke up really early.
 I did sleep with him this afternoon, hence no drawing for me during the day today, but he took forever to go to bed at night too.
 It’s not the lack of sleep, I’m worn out from listening to him whine all day.
 I still made the portrait, so I’m glad.
 I wonder how tomorrow will be since I’ll be out during the day.

 I tried to go for a more “artistic” color scheme in Annette’s portrait.
-Because she has such bright red hair, I used blues in her face, but then it didn’t really work well to light it all up with orange and ended up using some yellows.
+Because she has such bright red hair, I used blues in her face, but then it didn’t really work well for the light areas and I ended up using some yellows.
 Yellows didn’t really work in Daniel’s baby face, so I think in the end I used every color I had trying to get something that doesn’t look completely wrong.
-The blue shadows are still there but not really complemented by the “official” complementary color: orange.

 Annette and Daniel

 Meghan surprised me with a knitted blanket for my son when he was born.
 It was one of the best presents I got.
 And then I didn’t invite her to my son’s 1st birthday.
 I thought about it and I thought I had good reasons for not inviting her.
 She doesn’t have children, so I thought she’d be bored.
 I know I was when I went to such a party before I had my son.
 I have a very small place.
 I really thought she wouldn’t want to come and then she’d come out of obligation.
-Oh well.
-When I’ll have his birthday at a bigger venue, I’ll invite her.
 I feel terrible, but what’s done it’s done.

 Meghan and I have some things in common.
 She likes tea and cookies, knitting and crafting.
 She can sing, she can dance.
 She’s awesome.
 I can’t sing or dance.
 I only sing to my son and poorly too.
 She’s like me in the way that she has a soft spot for English culture and men in her case (she married one).
-She sews the most amazing costumes and she’s the only mermaid I know and that’s probably the coolest thing about her.
+She sews the most amazing costumes and she’s the only mermaid I know.

 Here’s Luiza.
 It does look like her and it doesn’t.
 I’m still not sure what I’ve done wrong.